evercape/hass-resol-KM2/README.md

 ### HACS

-1. Just search for "_Resol_Controller" integration in HACS.
+1. Just search for "Resol Controller" integration in HACS.
 It will be automatically installed to the `custom_integration/resol` directory
 2. Restart Home Assistant.
-3. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "_Resol_Controller"
+3. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Resol Controller"
 4. Follow the UI based [Configuration](#Configuration)